avadae/vld/README.md

 #endif
 ```

 And you're good to go!
-If VLD is installed the project will be checked for leaks, if not the project still builds, it just won't leak detection.
+If VLD is installed the project will be checked for leaks.
+If VLD is not installed the project still builds and leaks will be undetected.

 ## Updating dbghelp.dll